 The deep emotional connection Hayward felt really hit home with the audience as he performed the song, prompting a veteran in the crowd to stand up and thank Hayward for his heartfelt song.
 “On behalf of all us veterans in the audience, we want to thank you for playing this song tonight.”

-Come experience a once-in-a-lifetime concert experience with Hayward, where you too can live in “Forever Autumn,” even if it’s just for one night.
+Come experience a once-in-a-lifetime performance experience with Hayward, where you too can live in “Forever Autumn,” even if it’s just for one night.